 North Carolina Advocate Defends Motorists Accused Of Violations

 Giving away your right to challenge a traffic citation might seem like the easiest way to put the incident behind you.
 However, unwarranted fines and license points will cost you money and could eventually lead to suspension of your driving privileges.
 More serious allegations could even trigger jail time.
-Since 1961, Huffman & Kendrick, PLLC has offered high-level legal representation to clients in Union, Anson, Stanly and Richmond counties.
+Since 1961, Law Office of Huffman & Kendrick, PLLC has offered high-level legal representation to clients in Union, Anson, Stanly and Richmond counties.
 Located in Monroe, we’ve built our reputation in the community by providing dedicated legal defense in all types of cases.
 Whether you’ve been accused of reckless driving, a hit and run, speeding or driving without a valid license, our firm can assert your rights effectively and counter unsupported allegations.

 Knowledgeable Attorney Assists With License Issues And Speeding Tickets